nextpyp/prismpyp/docs/intersect.md

     --data-path metadata_from_cryosparc/webp
     ```

+!!! tip

-> Use `--link-type soft` to create symbolic links or `--link-type hard` to copy the files instead.
+    Use `--link-type soft` to create symbolic links or `--link-type hard` to copy the files instead.

 ## 4. Output Files